-The USS HYMAN G. RICKOVER (SSN-795) commissioning committee has been established by the Union League Club of Chicago to procure financial and supplementary resources to host a week-long celebration in mid-2022, working in partnership with the United States Navy.
-The committee is comprised of civic-minded individuals from the Union League Club of Chicago, Pritzker Military Museum & Library, local Navy League Councils, Chicago Navy Memorial Foundation, along with prominent civic and business leaders.
+The USS HYMAN G. RICKOVER (SSN-795) commissioning committee has been established by the Union League Club of Chicago to procure financial and supplementary resources to host a week-long celebration in mid-2023, working in partnership with the United States Navy.
+The committee is comprised of civic-minded individuals from the Union League Club of Chicago, Pritzker Military Museum & Library, local Navy League Councils, and Chicago Navy Memorial Foundation, along with prominent civic and business leaders.

 According to the Navy League of the U.S., “the formation of a commissioning committee is a non-Navy function.
 The purpose of the committee is to act as a liaison between the ship and its ‘sponsor’ community for the purpose of establishing and maintaining a continuing relationship between the ship and the area.”